didibans/didibans/README.md

-I'm Didi, a coder and musician from Costa Rica👋
+👋 I'm Didi, a coder and musician from Costa Rica

-I live in Cologne, Germany.
+✨ I live in Cologne, Germany.

 📫 How to reach me: didibansbach@gmail.com